More and more companies are considering incentive travel for their internal teams to reward employees and even external partners to incentivize sales.

 Luxury beach vacations

-An incentive trip to a luxurious beach resort in a place like Cabo, Mexico, or Bali can be a great incentive option.
+A trip to a luxurious beach resort in a place like Cabo, Mexico, or Bali can be a great incentive option.
 This type of incentive travel program offers the chance to relax, enjoy the sun, and participate in activities like snorkeling, sailing, paddle boarding, and beach games.

 For more adventurous teams, an incentive travel program that includes activities like hiking, rock climbing, or white-water rafting can be a great motivator.
 This type of program offers unique and memorable experiences to build teamwork.

-A cultural tour can be a unique opportunity for teams to immerse themselves in a culture they may not otherwise be able to.
+A cultural tour can be a unique opportunity for teams to immerse themselves in a local culture they may not otherwise be able to.
 This type of program might include visits to historical sites, museums and local markets, as well as opportunities to sample local cuisine.

 A wellness retreat can be a great way to help employees relax and reset, both physically and mentally.
 This type of program would include activities like yoga, meditation, spa treatments and healthy eating workshops.